ethstorage/goe-cli/README.md

 goe wallet lock
 ```

-> 🔑 Note: Unlock your wallet to perform wallet-dependent operations, and lock it when finished for security.
+> 🔑 **Note:** Wallets are secured using a password-derived key stored in your system keychain.
+> - **Unlock**: Enter your password to derive a key and store it in the system keychain to decrypt your private key for Git operations.
+> - **Lock**: Remove the derived key from the system keychain to secure your wallet.

 ## 2. Repo Command